Toshiba, Western Digital end chip dispute; joint investment to resume

 The sale also needs to clear regulatory reviews, but they are not expected to scuttle the deal.

-Reporting by Makiko Yamazaki in Tokyo and Rushil Dutta in Bengaluru; Editing by Cynthia Osterman
+Reporting by Makiko Yamazaki and Ritsuko Ando in Tokyo and Rushil Dutta in Bengaluru; Editing by Cynthia Osterman and Stephen Coates